roselandroche/Pintereach-Frontend/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Pintereach Backend
 	- Hi!
 This is the back-end documentation for the Pintereach project.
-This is the link to our TDD FORM of what our application accomplishes.

-### Database Design
-	- Image link to the design

 ### Authentication
 	- The API supplies a token upon logging in and is required to perform any CRUD actions.